asimwe1/rust_chatapp/site/guide/5-responses.md

 `Option` is a _wrapping_ responder: an `Option<T>` can only be returned when `T` implements `Responder`.
 If the `Option` is `Some`, the wrapped responder is used to respond to the client.
-Otherwise, a error of **404 - Not Found** is returned to the client.
+Otherwise, an error of **404 - Not Found** is returned to the client.

 This implementation makes `Option` a convenient type to return when it is not